Haikyuu77/FinalYearProject/README.md

 # hox
 Hox is a decentralised application build using React js, solidity, eth and web3.js.
-Start hoxing the centralised cloud storage!
+Start hoxing the centralised cloud storage!.
-Decentralisation is something that has always fascinated us, ever since i started google drive i used to think how google can do anything with our data.we had concerns over data leaks from centralised server storage of information.Decentralized storage is a potential solution that Blockchain companies are researching and implementing.
+Decentralisation is something that has always fascinated me, ever since I started usinng google drive, I used to think how google can do anything with our data.
+We had concerns over data leaks from centralised server storage of information.
+Decentralized storage is a potential solution that Blockchain companies are researching and implementing.

 <br/>